dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/SVN/MacOSX.md

 ## Commit

-1. On the file, directory, or project to be submitted, right-click the menu and click [SVN Submit]
+1. On the file, directory, or project to be submitted, right-click the menu and click [SVN Commit]
-2. In the SVN window, enter the Message, and click the [SVN Submit] button.
+2. In the SVN window, enter the Message, and click the [SVN Commit] button.

 <img src="/static/snapshots/tutorial/source_control/svn_macosx_ci_en.jpg" style="zoom:45%; border: 1px solid #eee;" />

-## Show Log
+## View Log

-Select the project, right-click the menu,  【SVN】->【Log】
+Select the project, right-click the menu,  [SVN]->[View Log]

 <img src="/static/snapshots/tutorial/source_control/svn_macosx_log_en.jpg" style="zoom:40%; border: 1px solid #eee;border-radius: 20px;" />

 ## Shortcut Configuration

-1. Top menu, 【Tool】-->【Custom Keybindings】
+1. Top menu, [Tool]-->[Custom Keybindings]
 2. All SVN command configurations can be seen at the bottom of the left side of the document

 ```